Channel Simulation and Coded Source Compression: Fully Quantum Source Compression with a Quantum Helper

+where $\phi_{ACER}$ is given in Eq.~(\ref{eq_state02}).
 In other words, by using the pre-shared entanglement between the helper and the decoder with rate $\frac{1}{2} I(E;C)_\phi$ and sending quantum message from the helper to the decoder with rate $\frac{1}{2} I(RA; C)_\phi$, the decoder can simulate the quantum state ${\cal E}(\rho_B)$ locally with error goes to zero in the asymptotic sense.

-Alice's coding: Once the decoder has the system $C$, then Alice and the decoder start the state merging protocol, using the pre-shared entanglement with rate $H(A|C)_\phi$.
+Alice's coding: Once the decoder has the quantum system $C$, Alice starts the FQSW protocol (\ref{eq_FQSW}) with Charlie to merge her quantum system $A$ to $C$.
+The needed quantum communication rate is $\frac{1}{2} I(A;ER)_\phi$.